jcwillox/hass-auto-backup/info.md

 * Backup to an alternative directory (for example a usb drive).
 * Allows use of addon names instead of slugs.
 * Allows friendly folder names.
+* Adds a sensor to monitor the status of your backups.

 ## Services
 * **auto_backup.snapshot_full**